 Definitions: Capital expenditures (CAPEX) are expenditures required to achieve commercial operation in a given year.
 In the ATB, CAPEX reflects typical plants and does not include differences in regional costs associated with labor, materials, taxes, or system requirements.
 The range of CAPEX demonstrates variation with spatial site parameters in the contiguous United States.

-- Turbine CAPEX: CAPEX of approximately $1,300/kW are assumed for the Base Year to account for decreases in turbine CAPEX that are observed in global offshore wind markets.
+- Turbine CAPEX: CAPEX for the turbine (rotor nacelle assembly and tower) of approximately $1,300/kW are assumed for the Base Year to account for decreases in turbine CAPEX that are observed in global offshore wind markets (Musial et al., 2021a).

-- Cost Reduction Trajectory: Recent literature is surveyed to identify the most up-to-date cost reduction trends expected for U.S. and European offshore wind projects; cost reduction trajectories are estimated with the learning curve methodology described above as well as turbine and plant upsizing impacts.
+- Cost Reduction Trajectory: Recent literature is surveyed to identify the most up-to-date cost reduction trends expected for U.S. and European offshore wind projects; cost reduction trajectories are estimated using the learning curve methodology described above as well as turbine and plant upsizing impacts (Shields et al., 2021a).

 Future Years: CAPEX improvements are driven by an increase in turbine rating, learning from enhanced supply chain efficiencies, and size-agnostic technology innovations.

-The following chart illustrates the current scenarios along with historical CAPEX data for offshore wind.
+The following chart illustrates the base year scenarios along with historical CAPEX data for offshore wind.

 To better illustrate the cost categories included in CAPEX, the following table outlines line items unique to offshore wind as well as those included across with technologies.